Eva Yang

 LAMP

-This course invites participants to embark on a profound journey, mining gold that can accelerate advances in global mental health care.
-Taught by Dr. John Warlow and team, it offers a robust presentation of the Christian Wholeness Framework.
-Participants are highly trained and experienced practitioners, educators, researchers, pastors, theologians, counsellors, therapists, psychologists, spiritual directors, doctors, and psychiatrists.
+This course invites participants to embark on a profound journey, mining gold that can accelerate advances in global wholistic health care.
+Taught by Dr. John Warlow (Adult Child and Family Christian Counselling & Coaching Psychiatrist) and team, it offers a robust presentation of the Christian Wholeness Framework.

-The Christian Wholeness Framework beautifully integrates theology and psychology in a masterful and mature way, providing a common uniting language which can be learned and spoken by people from all cultures and contexts.
+The Christian Wholeness Framework beautifully integrates theology and psychology in a masterful and mature way, providing a common uniting picture language which can be learned and spoken by people from all cultures and contexts.
 In many ways the CWF closes gaps between secular and sacred, psychology and theology, discipleship and healing, Global North and South, lay and professional.
+Its goal is to facilitate wholistic God-centred transformation, and growth of attitudes, skills and knowledge for the participants personally and with their family and friends, church, ministry and places of work.

 Strong recognition of participants’ skills and competency sets, coupled with interactive group learning processes, integration of prior knowledge and capacity, through the language of the CWF, will be a powerful element of this course.